I got a puppy. She’s an 8-pound, 3-months old Chihuahua/dachshund mix. Her name is Dottie.

 - Puppy Playpen.
 This has been a life-saver—especially when I’m getting ready for work in the morning.
 She still has room to move around but I don’t have to watch her every second.

 - Bully Sticks and/or a Kong.
 In addition to treats, you need chews to keep them busy or distract them sometimes.

 - Pumpkin + Peanut Butter Balls.
 Dottie is on powdered antibiotics for a pre-existing infection.
 This is pretty typical, and the vet usually recommends switching to soft, canned food if you have to administer medicine via their food.
-I hate canned food; A, because it’s gross, and B, because kibble is so much better for their teeth.
-So I’m making these peanut butter-pumpkin balls.
+I hate canned food; so I’m making these peanut butter-pumpkin balls.
 I mix peanut butter, canned pumpkin, oats and the antibiotics together so she doesn’t know she just ate her meds.